-Jini Rawlings has just completed her PhD by publication, Dis-locations and broken narratives: articulating liminal and interstitial experiences through a series of moving image and mixed media installations.
-This practice led research focussed on three video and mixed media installations created and exhibited between 2006-17, Mariners and Migrants: in Search of Home, (developed during a year long residency in the archives of the National Maritime Museum 2005-2006) WAVE/ING, (commissioned as the summer show 2012 by the Aberdeen Maritime Museum 2011/12) and Dear Child, (supported by the University of Westminster 2016/7).
+Jini Rawlings is a Senior Lecturer and multimedia artist.
+Her PhD by publication focused on three video and mixed media installations exhibited between 2006-17: Mariners and Migrants: in Search of Home, developed during a year-long residency in the archives of the National Maritime Museum 2005-2006; WAVE/ING, commissioned by the Aberdeen Maritime Museum 2011/12; and Dear Child.
 These are part of a substantive body of artwork produced since the late discovery of her adoption in 1991.
-Rawling’s PhD thesis explored how this event and its after effect/affect produced a nuanced response to narratives of migration and exile and how various imagistic and material strategies can be used to explore dissociation and dissonance and the relationship of trauma to creativity.
-This is situated in relation to other artists working with trauma and memory and to key ideas around post adoptive psychology with reference to other feminist theorists.
+Rawling’s work explored how this event and its after effect/affect produced a nuanced response to narratives of migration and exile, and how various imagistic and material strategies can be used to explore dissociation and dissonance and the relationship of trauma to creativity.

 Art and Society

 Explored through performance, installation, and ceramics, and between art and science, the diverse practices of CREAM researchers in this area are drawn together for their emphasis on critical and collective engagements with the question and role of art and society.